Ararat, Victoria: Telegraph & Post Office 1861

+Court House 1866 - 1867

+In the 1850s the jurisdiction of the Ararat Courts expanded rapidly.
+In 1857 the Court of Petty Sessions, County Court and Gold Fields Local Court District all sat in Ararat.
+In 1859 was added the Court of Mines and a General Sessions District that could consider criminal cases.
+These Courts sat in a bluestone building on the corner of High and Vincent Streets that is now the site of the municipal offices.
+By the time the current building was completed the Ararat Courts had been included in the Supreme Court Circuit.
+Today the Courthouse is used for Magistrates’ and Children’s Court sittings.

+The distinctive building with its two-colour brickwork is in the Free Classical style as are other court houses of the time including the old Court House in Beaufort.

 Infrastructure

 Transport

 The main form of transport is road transport and motor vehicles.
 According to the 2006 Census, 88% of people traveled to work by motor vehicle, the vast majority of which traveled by automobile.
 Ararat is situated at the junction of several main roads including the Western Highway via High Street (running eastward to Ballarat and Melbourne and westward to Horsham and Adelaide); the Pyrenees Highway via Vincent Street (running east to Avoca and Maryborough); Ararat-Pomonal Road via Barkly Street (westward towards Halls Gap) and the Mortlake-Ararat Road via Vincent Street (running south with connections to the west and Hamilton, south and Warrnambool and to the east and Geelong).
 Ararat's urban area streets are laid out in grid plan.
 Roads are also important for public transport.
 Ararat Transit provides 120 bus services on three routes 6 days a week, connecting with train services.
 According to the 2006 Census, just 4 persons in Ararat traveled to work by bus.
 Taxi services are provided by Ararat Cabs (since November 2010), provides 6 normal taxi-cabs and 1 wheel-chair bus, capable of 2 wheelchairs or 10 standard passengers.

 Rail transport includes both passenger rail and freight rail.
 The city's only station is Ararat's railway station which is on the Ararat railway line and is the terminal train station for the Ararat V/Line rail service.
 Twice daily peak VLocity services run to Ballarat (53 minutes) and on to Melbourne (133–143 minutes), with some trains stopping at stations in between.
 The rail station is at the junction of the Ararat line, the Western standard gauge railway and Avoca railway.
 The Overland runs to Melbourne twice weekly (140 minutes) and travel to Adelaide is also possible (8 hours).

 A regional airport, Ararat Airport YARA (ARY) is located 5 km south of the city on the Western Highway and provides for general aviation.